classtranscribe/Deployment/README.md

 ### Getting Started

 0. Install latest docker and docker-compose

    [Install Docker](https://www.docker.com/products/docker-desktop)

-   Windows and Mac Desktop builds of Docker already include docker-compose.
-You will need to start docker by opening the Docker app or restarting your machine.
+   Windows and Mac desktop builds already include docker-compose.
+You will need to start docker engine by opening the Docker app or restarting your machine.

 1. Clone the repository (with it's submodules)